tapageur/workspace-dayz-havoc/documentation/2024-02-20-banov-mods-infos.md

 Add the bicycle into the game.

+### DayZ-Expansion-Animations

+It's required for the `DayZ-Expansion-Vehicles` mods installed in this server.

 ### DayZ-Expansion-Book

 `DayZ Expansion Book` add into the game a virtual book which can be used by other mods to add more pages for various uses.
 It's required for the `DayZ Expansion Groups` mod.